softprops/unplanned/README.md

 This will create an executable called `up` in `~/usr/bin`

-or you can go old school and create an self contained executable by hand
+or you can go old school and create a self contained executable by hand

     git clone git://github.com/softprops/unplanned.git && cd unplanned
     sbt update assembly